tgallacher/kraken-loader/README.md

 <a name="options"></a>
 ## Options

+The loader supports the following options:

 * `key` - your Kraken API Key
 * `secret` - your Kraken API Secret
 * `lossy` - enable/disable intelligent lossy optimization.
 Defaults to `true`
-* `enabled` - enable/disable optimization.
+* `enabled` - enable/disable optimization using this loader.
 Defaults to `true`
 * `silent` - enable/disable byte savings message.
 Defaults to `false`

-The loader also supports the following environment variables for supplying API credentials:
+The loader also supports supplying your API credentials using the following environment variables:
 * `KRAKEN_LOADER_KEY` - Kraken API Key
 * `KRAKEN_LOADER_SECRET` - Kraken API Secret

 The environment variables offer a way to supply your API credentials without having to commit them to your VCS.
+This is the recommended method for supplying your Kraken.io API credentials.

 <a name="usage"></a>
 ## Usage